berkin/dotfiles/README.md

 # dotfiles

 - symlink all the files and folder from this repo.
-- using 13 pt Meslo LG L Nerd Font
+- using 13 pt Meslo LG L Nerd Font _italic_

 # todo